-Community Services Department, the recommendation is to allow scooters in parks unless otherwise signed as prohibited, maintaining consistency with the shared-use path approach.
+With regard to use in city parks, Franz Loewenherz said after consultation with the Parks and Community Services Department, the recommendation is to allow scooter in parks unless otherwise signed as prohibited, maintaining consistency with the shared-use path approach.

 Commissioner Ting voiced the assumption that the regulations being considered apply exclusively to motorized scooters.
-Franz Loewenherz confirmed that the amendments were indeed focused solely on motorized scooters.
+Franz Loewenherz confirmed that the amendments were indeed focused solely on motorized devices, not manual or non-motorized scooters.

 Commissioner McGill asked whether seated scooters were included within the scope of the ordinance.
-Franz Loewenherz allowed that both seated and standing electric scooters are encompassed in the recommendation in alignment with state law.
+Franz Loewenherz allowed that both seated and standing electric scooters are encompassed under the broader definition of motorized scooters in alignment with state law.